The realization space of an unstable coalgebra: -algebras and unstable algebras

-In Section~\ref{unstable-coalgebras} we gave a brief survey of the theory of unstable coalgebras.
-As explained there, these form the natural target category of singular homology with coefficients in $\Fp$ or $\mathbb{Q}$.
-Dually, unstable algebras form the natural target category for singular cohomology with coefficients in $\Fp$.
+In Subsection~\ref{unstable-coalgebras}, we recalled the definition and discussed some basic properties of unstable coalgebras.
+As explained there, these form a natural target category for singular homology with coefficients in $\Fp$ or $\mathbb{Q}$.
+Dually, unstable algebras form a natural target category for singular cohomology with coefficients in $\Fp$.
 For precise definitions, we refer the reader to \cite[1.3 and 1.4]{Schwartz:book}.
-Let $\UA$ be the category of unstabe algebras and $\mc{U}^{\ell}$ the abelian category of unstabe left modules.
-The rational case contains some surprisingly subtleties and will be discussed separately in Subsection \ref{rational-unstable-algebras}.
+Let $\UA$ be the category of unstable algebras and $\mc{U}^{\ell}$ the abelian category of unstable left modules.
+The rational case contains some surprisingly subtleties and will be discussed separately in Subsection~\ref{rational-unstable-algebras}.

-The main result of this appendix is Theorem~\ref{thm:UA-equiv-H-alg} which characterizes unstable algebras as product-preserving functors on the homotopy category of finite GEMs.
-Although this fact is certainly known and it has been mentioned in the literature (cf. \cite[2.1.1 and 5.1.5]{Blanc-Stover} and \cite[Remark 0.4]{Baues-Blanc:comparison}), we have not been able to find a reference in the literature outlining the details of this characterization.
-This appendix is necessary for us to bring the results from Appendix~\ref{appsec:spiral} about the spiral exact sequence in a general context to bear on our realization problem in Subsection~\ref{potential n-stages}.
+The main result of this appendix is Theorem~\ref{thm:UA-equiv-H-alg} which characterizes unstable algebras as product-preserving functors on the homotopy category of finite $\F$-GEMs.
+This result is mentioned in~\cite[2.1.1 and 5.1.5]{Blanc-Stover} and a somewhat different proof in the case of connected unstable algebras can be found in~\cite{Baues-Jibladze:steenrod-theories}.
+So this appendix makes no claim to originality.
+We provide a detailed proof of the result mainly for completeness, since this characterization is used frequently in the paper in order to connect the structure of the general spiral exact sequence from Appendix~\ref{appsec:spiral} with the realization problem for an unstable coalgebra.